It's Not IBD: Pancreatic Cancer Symptoms You Need to Know

 Pancreatic cancer was thrust into the mainstream media buy the late actor Patrick Swayze's valiant fight with the disease.
 I have to admit, up to that point, I did not know much about the disease.
-This little known disease is the fourth deadliest cancer and it affects both mean and women equally.
-Part of what makes this disease so deadly is that the symptoms can match many other illnesses and by the time pancreatic cancer causes pain or significant issues it can be quite large and has usually spread.
+This little known disease is the third deadliest cancer and it affects both men and women equally.
+Part of what makes this disease so deadly is that the symptoms can match many other illnesses, and by the time pancreatic cancer causes pain or significant issues, it can be quite advanced and has usually spread.

-You might be wondering what pancreatic cancer has to do with a blog about IBD.
-Well, first of all the symptoms can be similar.
-Pancreatic cancer in it’s earliest stages presents with abdominal pain, nausea, loss of appetite, weight loss, fatigue, weakness, and jaundice or yellowing of the skin or eyes.
+You might be wondering what pancreatic cancer has to do with inflammatory bowel disease (IBD).
+Well, first of all, the symptoms can be very similar.
+Pancreatic cancer in its earliest stages presents with abdominal pain, nausea, loss of appetite, weight loss, fatigue, weakness, and jaundice or yellowing of the skin or eyes.
 It may also cause fatty stools.

-Recent research has also noted a higher rate of pancreatic cancer in IBD patients than in the general population.
-While the study does not prove any cause and effect it is theorized that repeated cycles of inflammation in the digestive tract may be what triggers the cancer growth.
-More studies are needed before recommendations can be made regarding pancreatic cancer screening for individuals with IBD and their family members (1).
+Research has also noted a higher rate of pancreatic cancer in IBD patients than in the general population.
+While the study does not prove any cause and effect, it is theorized that repeated cycles of inflammation in the digestive tract may be what triggers the cancer growth.
+More studies are needed before we have recommendations regarding pancreatic cancer screening for individuals with IBD and their family members.